 Lead nurturing with product-driven inbound marketing isn’t very stratified.
 In the cases where the sales cycle is very short, like commodities, there’s no need to segment leads by where they reside in the sales cycle.
 Generally, a focus on products is used to generate leads.
 It sits at the bottom of the funnel (like coupons, specials, product announcements, and contests).

 Product-driven inbound campaigns use the principles behind lead nurturing for re-marketing.
 This is an attempt to get current customers to buy more, rather than nurturing leads to buy for the first time.
 Re-marketing campaigns start after the sale as opposed to before it.

 3. Hybrid Inbound (Learn More or Buy Now)

 This type of inbound marketing is an equal mix of buy now and learn more (traditional inbound and product-driven inbound).
 Admittedly, it’s hard to find an example with equal parts of both, but some companies come close.

 Zappos has several very popular blogs and a robust social media presence.
 Target has its Pulse blog and is very active on most major social media channels, including LinkedIn.
 Shindigz, a party supply company, has a very active blog and distributes not only its written content but its rich multi

 –media content throughout many social channels.

-These eCommerce companies are close to hybrid inbound, but they’re not there yet because the learn more part takes a back seat to the buy now.
-This is evident because their blogs are hard to find and aren’t prominently displayed.
-Their blogs also lack specific problem-solving top of the funnel calls-to-action pointing towards intangible value propositions.
+These eCommerce companies are close to hybrid inbound.
+However, they’re not there yet because the learn more part takes a back seat to the buy now.
+This is evident because their blogs are hard to find.
+Links to information aren’t prominently displayed.
+Their blogs also lack specific problem-solving top-of-the-funnel calls-to-action pointing towards intangible value propositions.